Smithay/wayland-rs/README.md

 ## Requirements

-Requires at least rust 1.21 to be used, and version 1.12 of the wayland system libraries.
+Requires at least rust 1.21 to be used, and version 1.12 of the wayland system libraries if using the `native_lib` cargo feature.